mosi2002/home/_pages/cv.md

 ## Research Experience

+*  **Research intern at artificial intelligence and data analysis (AIDA) lab in Iranian Research Institute for Information Science and Technology**, Oct 2024 - Present
+   * Researching on Multi-tasking learning for tissue analysis.
+   * Digitization of histopathology slides.

 * **Bachelor Thesis: Nueral network based state estimation using Lie derivative**,  2024

     * This Thesis consider the problem of state observation for nonlinear dynamics.
 The problem with model-based observer is due to the need of solving PDEs, in this thesis by using on-line learning and considering the observer dynamics as a Chen-Fliess series.
 The proposed approach is demonstrated by a Oscillating system. [(Link)](https://github.com/mosi2002/Bachelor_Thesis)